cpbirch/balls/README.md

 2. Sound selection when build goes from Orange to Green.
 3. Toggle text rotation.
 4. Attraction/Repulsion for all the green balls.
-5. Toggle Pulsating Balls (to be implemented)
+5. Thresholds for events.
-6. Thresholds for events (to be implemented).
+6. Toggle Pulsating Balls (to be implemented)
 7. Custom colors. (to be implemented).
 8. Custom Shapes (Hmm... then I may have to rename repo.)